Letter from William James to May Wright Sewall.

 Title: Letter from William James to May Wright Sewall.

-Description: (From Cambridge).
-A note arranging for a meeting.
-"How will Tuesday the 15 at 3:30 PM do?"
-William James (1842-1910), American psychologist and philosopher; elder brother of novelist Henry James.
+Description: A note arranging a meeting, perhaps in Boston at the office of his friend Dr. J.J.
+Putnam, 104 Marlboro St. William James (1842-1910), American psychologist and philosopher; elder brother of novelist Henry James.
 William James taught at Harvard from 1872-1907, first as lecturer on anatomy and physiology, later on psychology and philosophy.
 At the time psychology was considered to be a branch of philosophy, but James brought a scientific and experimental element to the subject, and is credited with creating the framework of modern experimental psychology.
 His textbook, The Principles of Psychology (1890), remained the standard for many years.
 He is best known for his development of the philosophy of Pragmatism, the first independently developed American philosophy

 Correspondent: James, William, 1842-1910

 Time period: 1900s (1900-1909); 20th century;